tonarino/bombercrab-player/README.md

 If you're based in Tokyo and planning to attend in person, please let us know in the [Peatix event page](https://bombercrab-rust-game-hack.peatix.com/view) so we can get started on your pizza.
-If you'll instead be joining us remotely, send us a message so we can hand you an API key, and in either case keep an eye on our [twitch channel](https://www.twitch.tv/rust_bombercrab) the 12th of August at 7PM JST.
+If you'll instead be joining us remotely, send us a message using any channel you prefer so we can hand you an API key, and in either case keep an eye on our [twitch channel](https://www.twitch.tv/rust_bombercrab) the 12th of August at 7PM JST.

 # How to participate